uturunku1/lambda-pdf-compare/README.md

 To use S3, you will need to create a execution role with the correct permission.

 ### Triggers and Data
 The trigger event will be the new upload of an S3 PDF file in a particular bucket you selected.
-In the file lambda_function.py, change the value of the variable bucket_to_upload to be correct bucket where you will output your HTML file.
+In the file lambda_function.py, change the value of the variable bucket_to_upload to be correct bucket where you will output your HTML and JSON files.
 Also make sure is a different bucket that the one that triggers the function.